 What does a Registered Agent Do?

-The primary purpose of a registered agent is to receive notices such as the “service of process” (notice of lawsuits, liens, subpoenas, etc.), legal documents, or notifications from the Secretary of State (or similarly named state department) on behalf of a corporation or LLC.
+The primary purpose of a registered agent is to receive service of process (notice of lawsuits, liens, subpoenas, etc.), legal documents, annual report, or notifications from the Secretary of State (or similarly named state department) on behalf of a corporation or LLC.

 Why do I Need a Registered Agent?